-MCP Went Enterprise This Week — Here's What 5 New Production Servers Tell Us
+MCP Went Enterprise This Week, Here's What 5 New Production Servers Tell Us

-I've been running MCP in production long before this week.
+I've been running MCP in production long before this wave.
 Across my infrastructure at myseodesk, I maintain seven distinct MCP servers daily.
 I'm connecting Gemini, Groq, Ollama Pro (hosting 11 distinct models), GLM, OpenCode, NVIDIA NIM, and Xiaomi MiMo.
 I've seen the protocol break under load.
 I've seen context windows blow out because of poorly defined resources.
 I've seen agents loop infinitely because of ambiguous tool definitions.

 This enterprise wave validates what I've been saying for two years: MCP is not just a way to connect Claude to your local files.
 It is the emerging API layer for the agent economy.
-Here is what these five launches tell us about the future of software integration, and what you need to know if you plan to build for this stack.
+Here is what these four launches tell us about the future of software integration, and what you need to know if you plan to build for this stack.

-The Enterprise Signal: Five Servers, One Protocol
+The Enterprise Signal: Four Servers, One Protocol

 The diversity of this week's launches is the most significant signal.
-In the early days of MCP, most servers were wrappers around local tools — filesystem access, git logs, or simple calculators.
+In the early days of MCP, most servers were wrappers around local tools, filesystem access, git logs, or simple calculators.
 This week, we saw vertical depth.

 Why does this matter?
 Because until now, every AI integration was a custom snowflake.
 If you wanted GPT-4 to talk to your database, you wrote a lambda function.
 If you wanted Claude to do it, you wrote a different adapter.
 If you wanted to switch models, you rewrote the integration.
 MCP breaks this cycle.